 A majority of NCR's solutions contain software that is more than incidental to the hardware and services.
 Revenue related to software and software-related elements is recognized in accordance with SOP 97-2.
 In situations where there is appropriate evidence of fair value for all undelivered elements, but not for delivered elements, the residual method is used to allocate the arrangement's consideration.
 Under the residual method, the fair value of the undelivered elements is deferred and the remaining portion of the arrangement fee is allocated to the delivered elements and is recognized as revenue.
-Fair value of software and software-related elements is based on vendor specific objective evidence (VSOE).
+Fair value of software and software-related elements is based on vendor-specific objective evidence (VSOE).
 VSOE of fair value is determined based on the price charged when each element is sold separately.

 NCR's customers may request that certain transactions be on a bill and hold basis.
 For these transactions, the Company recognizes revenue in accordance with SAB 104.
-For the quarter ended March 31, 2008, the amount from bill and hold transactions approximated 1% of consolidated revenue.
+For the three and six month periods ended June 30, 2008, the amount from bill and hold transactions was less than 1% of consolidated revenue.